GoogleChrome/web.dev/src/site/content/en/blog/storage-for-the-web/index.md

 of storage available is usually based on the amount of storage available on the device.

-* Chrome allows the browser to use up to 60% of total disk space.
+* Chrome allows the browser to use up to 80% of total disk space.
+An origin can use up to 60% of the total disk space.
 You can use the [StorageManager API](#check) to determine the maximum quota available.
 Other Chromium-based browsers may allow the browser to use more storage.
 * Internet Explorer 10 and later can store up to 250MB and will prompt the user when more than 10MB has been used.
 * Firefox allows the browser to use up to 50% of free disk space.
 An [eTLD+1](https://godoc.org/golang.org/x/net/publicsuffix) group (e.g., `example.com`, `www.example.com` and `foo.bar.example.com`)
   [may use up to 2GB][ff-usage-limits].
 You can use the